 October is Farm to School Month, an annual 31-day campaign to recognize, appreciate and celebrate the connections happening across the country between kids, families and their community food systems.
 National Farm to School Month was designated by Congress in 2010, making this year’s campaign the 10th anniversary of National Farm to School Month celebrations.
 However, this October will likely look very different than the previous nine years.

 It Takes a Community to Feed a Community, and that’s been especially true this year.
-As our schools and early care and education sites, communities and food system continue to be impacted by the coronavirus pandemic, we are approaching this year’s campaign as an opportunity to honor all those who contribute to feeding our kids and communities – from farmers, harvesters and food hub distributors, to school nutrition professionals, educators, garden coordinators, bus drivers and volunteers.
-They’ve always been essential, even before this pandemic, and farm to school wouldn’t exist without them.
+As our schools and early care and education sites, communities and food system continue to be impacted by the pandemic, we are approaching this year’s campaign as an opportunity to honor all those who contribute to feeding our kids and communities – from farmers, harvesters and food hub distributors, to school nutrition professionals, educators, garden coordinators, bus drivers and more.
+This year, it’s been made very clear that the workers who keep our kids fed—many of whom are Black, Latino, Indigenous and other people of color—are often unseen, underpaid and undervalued for the contributions they make in our communities.
+Yet they’ve always been essential, and we know farm to school wouldn’t exist without them.

-Nomination a Community Food Champion: Who are your community members - farmers, cafeteria workers, teachers, gardeners, bus drivers, volunteers, advocates, and others - that are feeding children and families, supporting local food systems, and going above and beyond in 2020?
-Starting Oct.
-1, nominate them to receive a $500 honorarium and be named a National Farm to School Network Community Food Champion.
-Check back soon for more details!
+Nominate a Community Food Champion: Who are your community members - farmers, cafeteria workers, teachers, gardeners, bus drivers, volunteers, advocates, and others - that are feeding children and families, supporting local food systems, and going above and beyond in 2020?
+Nominate them to receive a $500 honorarium and be named a National Farm to School Network Community Food Champion.
+Nominate your Champions here.

 Take Action for Change: Throughout October, we'll be sharing ideas, opportunities and resources for engaging in advocacy to amplify underrepresented voices and shift power to create a more just food system.
 Check back soon for more details!

 Spread the Word: Shout out about farm to school and share what you’re doing for National Farm to School Month with the hashtags #F2SMonth and #farmtoschool on social media.
-Follow the National Farm to School Network on our blog, Facebook, Twitter and Instagram
+Follow the National Farm to School Network on our blog, Facebook, Twitter and Instagram.
+Download our Sharing Toolkit for sample messages and graphics to share with your community.

 How will you be celebrating National Farm to School Month?
 Be sure to tell us!
 Submit your event to the calendar below or drop us a note at email@example.com.